-3. Change Workshop
+3. Magic Workshop

 Methane is a wonderful molecule, basically a small bag of carbon and energy.
 We can do much more with it than burn it, rather we should use it as a feedstock.
 We should not just think about the methane but also about all the other attractive “products” available in the biomass feedstock.
 In this workshop, we look at the emerging applications of methane, starting with learning the techniques of how biogas can be converted on site not only to power but also to biomethane.
 We learn about making more methane (power-to-gas), grid injection and then production of attractive new compounds such as feed and food protein, carbon monoxide… on site.

 - Location: Ghent